English for Speakers of Other Languages (ESOL)

 New learners can join a class at any time during the academic year - following a short language assessment with us.

 This is community-based, SQA accredited and delivered in Haddington and Musselburgh.
-Our current levels are from Elementary (Access 2) to Upper Intermediate (Intermediate 2).
+Our current levels are from Elementary (National 2) to Upper Intermediate (National 5).

 A core aim of these classes is the enhancement of employability prospects.